badosu/lmms-producers/_posts/2015-05-04-ui-overhaul-proposed.md

 The designer [@budislav](https://github.com/budislav) has proposed a major overhaul of the LMMS interface.

-He has already made contributions for the [ZynaddSubFx project](http://zynaddsubfx.sourceforge.net/) , which currently uses the work as a guideline for the [3.0 milestone](https://github.com/fundamental/zyn-ui-two).
+He already made contributions for the [ZynaddSubFx project](http://zynaddsubfx.sourceforge.net/) , which currently uses the work as a guideline for the [3.0 milestone](https://github.com/fundamental/zyn-ui-two).

 The proposal for LMMS follows the same identity of his [previous work](http://budislavtvp.deviantart.com/art/ZynAddSubFX-UI-Concept-2014-455890191), which may be good for future integrations.